 When Katie was 8 she got her first pony and joined the United States Pony Club.
 There she learned how to ride, care for and maintain horses, and teach the difference horses can make in the lives of others.
 She competed locally and nationally in 3 day eventing, show jumping and dressage.
 Once out of Pony Club, Katie dabbled in western disciplines such as western dressage, and horsemanship challenges but her true passion remains with eventing.

 In 2005 Katie began working at Helen Woodward Animal Center cleaning stalls.
 Within 6 months, she began teaching therapeutic riding lessons and became PATH Intl certified in 2006.
 While working at Helen Woodward, Katie met both Wayne and Allie, co-founders of Ride Above.
 She also gained more in depth knowledge on managing the care and training of therapeutic riding horses instead of sport horses.
-In 2012, Katie began working at PoVa Therapeutic Riding Center, expanding her knowledge about running a therapeutic riding center and what it takes to make it successful.
+In 2012, Katie began working at PoVa Therapeutic Riding Center, expanding her knowledge about running a therapeutic riding center and learning what it takes to make it successful.
 In 2014 Katie, Wayne and Allie opened the doors to Ride Above where she is able to share her passion for horses.
+She is a big believer in always learning more and educating yourself, in 2017 Katie became a PATH Mentor to train upcoming therapeutic riding instructors.

 Allie’s passion for horses began when she was very young.
 At 12, Allie began taking riding lessons.
 She competed in the local jumping shows for a few years and then changed disciplines to dressage riding.
 Allie soon became a working student, helping and teaching others to care for and tack their horses.